polx/a-first-gallery/README.md

 on these services it is possible to modify the configuration online and upload the `.cg3` files.

+For github pages, the actions are already there, you just need to activate Settings > Pages: Source: `gh-pages` (`/`) and it will serve the gallery as a website at the URL indicated.

 ## Files

 Any CG3 or PNG file inside the root and subfolders is yours to manage except for: